quixio/quix-samples/python/sources/influxdb_2/README.md

 # InfluxDB 2.0

-Read data from InfluxDB 2.0 with [this project](https://github.com/quixio/quix-samples/tree/main/python/sources/influxdb_2).
+Periodically query InfluxDB 2.0 and publish the results to a Kafka topic using [this sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/influxdb_2).

 ## How to run